determined-ai/determined/docs/cluster-setup-guide/security/overview.rst

  Security
 ##########

-These security features apply only to Determined Enterprise Edition.
+These security features apply only to Determined Enterprise Edition, except for TLS.

 +-------------------+----------------------------------------------------------------------------+
 | Security Feature  | Documentation                                                              |